Fooyer/Fooyer/README.md

-Here's my new template project, but do'nt have anything here now ;(
+Here's my new template project, but don't have anything here now ;(